 In vitro evaluation of fungicides

-Various standard commercial formulation of fungicides were evaluated in-vitro against test pathogen by applying standard poisoned food technique (Nene and Thapliyal, 1993) and using potato dextrose agar as basal culture medium.
+Various standard commercial formulation of fungicides was evaluated in-vitro against test pathogen by applying standard poisoned food technique (Nene and Thapliyal, 1993) and using potato dextrose agar as basal culture medium.
 Based on active ingredient, the required quantity of fungicide was calculated and mixed thoroughly with sterilized potato dextrose agar (PDA) medium in conical flasks to obtained desired concentration of fungicides.
 PDA medium without fungicides was served as untreated control.
 Fungicides amended PDA poured in Petri plates and allow to solidify at room temperature.
-After solidification of the medium, all the plated were inoculated with 5 mm culture disc of the test fungus obtained from a week old growing pure culture of A. alternata.
+After solidification of the medium, all the plated were inoculated with 5 mm culture disc of the test fungus obtained from a week-old growing pure culture of A. alternata.
 The disc was placed on PDA in inverted position in the centre of the Petri plate and plates were incubated at 27 ± 20C temperature.
 Each treatment was replicated thrice.

 Observation on radial mycelial growth were recorded when untreated control plate was fully covered with mycelial growth of test fungus.
 Per cent mycelial growth inhibition of the test fungus over untreated control was calculated by formula given by Vincent, (1947).